oss/rutgers-repotools-2/README.md

 repository is a Yum repository, then has Yum do the dependency checking for us.

 This script is run as part of the daily checks cron job; it call also be run by hand if desired.
-Mail is sent if broken dependencies are found.

 It's possible to give a list of exceptions for broken dependencies that this script will ignore.
-By default, the list is installed at `/etc/depcheck.ignore`.
+By default, the list is installed at `/etc/depcheck2.ignore`.
 However, it's best to avoid using exceptions and fix the broken dependencies properly.

-### repocheck (do we need this?)
-Does sanity checks on the repositories for a given distribution version.
-More specifically, it checks to make sure that there are no packages newer in stable than in testing (and, optionally, newer in testing than in unstable).

-### rebuild-repo (Implemented)
+### rebuild-repo
 This script will regenerate the published repository for a specific koji tag.
-First, this uses mash to create the repo for a koji tag into a temporary directory (the directory is the same name as the koji tag it is making the repo for.
+First, this uses mash to create the repo for a koji tag into a temporary directory (the directory is the same name as the koji tag it is making the repo for).
-Then, asssuming mash succeeded, the old repository is renamed to "\<tag\>-test" and the newly generated repository is remaned "\<tag\>-current".
+Then, asssuming mash succeeded, the old repository is renamed to "\<tag\>-temp" and the newly generated repository is remaned "\<tag\>-current".
 If for whatever reason the newly generated repo is bad, you can just use the old one.
 The "\<tag\>-temp" repository gets deleted after each successful run of mash.